-- I will take good care of all the computer equipment and treat it with respect. - I will use the computers only for school tasks and homework. - I will check with the teacher before I use my own USB stick / DVD / memory card. - I will not send or receive messages or emails to or from anyone, unless I have the teacher's permission. - Any messages I do send will always be polite and respectful. - I will never give out my surname, home address, telephone number, or any other information about myself or my family. - I will let a teacher know if I find any pictures or writing which make me feel uncomfortable.
-I know I will not be in trouble for this.
+- I will take good care of all the computer equipment and treat it with respect, including making sure my hands are clean before use of equipment. - I will use the computers only for school tasks and homework. - I will check with the teacher before I use my own USB stick / DVD / memory card. - I will not send or receive messages or emails to or from anyone, unless I have the teacher's permission. - Any messages I do send will always be polite and respectful.
+Before I share, post or reply to anything online, I will T.H.I.N.K.